What Is Double-Fold Bias Tape?

 Look at the bias tape.
 One side is slightly wider than the other side.
 The narrower side is the side you want on top, for both single-step binding and two-step binding.

-For the single-step binding, simply slip the bias tape with the narrower side on the top around the raw edges of the project you are finishing and sew it on close to the edge.
+For the single-step binding, simply slip the folded bias tape with the narrower side on the top around the raw edges of the project you are finishing and sew it on close to the edge.
+Use an edge-stitching foot if you have one to help keep your stitching consistently close to the edge.
 Since the narrow edge is on top, you will catch both edges of the bias tape with one row of stitching.

 Two-Step Double Fold Bias Tape Stitching